-Note that the first display in file mode shows the counters from the start of the server.
+The first display in file mode shows the counters from the start of the server.
 Subsequent displays show the difference from the previous display.

 sp_iqsysmon in file mode is similar to the IQ UTILITIES command START MONITOR and STOP MONITOR interface.